-Unauthorised absence from work can have a significant impact on your business, both in economical and operational terms.
+Unauthorised absence from work can have a significant impact on your business, both in financial and operational terms.

 Given that these types of absence usually take place unexpectedly, it can be difficult to pre-empt or prevent this type of absence, or to make arrangements for temporary replacement staff to mitigate any disruption that might be caused to your business by a particular employee being off work, especially if you don’t know the reason for absence, or how long the absence is likely to last.